PPK (duo): Career

-This song was the first from a Russian act or USSR act to ever enter the UK Singles Chart.
-The song reached number 3 in the UK and Sergei Pimenov, Alexander Polyakov and band's manager Yury Marychev were awarded with Silver Disc award certificated by British Phonographic Industry (BPI) and indicated sales of over 200,000 copies in the UK alone.

-"ResuRection" was based on the original melody written by Eduard Artemyev from the 1979 Russian (Soviet) movie Siberiade and contained, in some remix versions, vocal samples of cosmonaut Yuri Gagarin.
-The Artemyev melody was later played in the opening ceremony for the 2014 Winter Olympics in Sochi, Russia, with a small girl holding a red balloon.
+The melody of "ResuRection" is based on the original melody «Поход» ("Crusade") written by Eduard Artemyev for the 1979 Soviet movie Siberiade.

-"Reload" was based on the melody "Zodiak" from the album Disco Alliance by Latvian electronic rock band Zodiaks.
-In early 2004 the duo released a remix of Minimalistix's 2003 hit Magic Fly.
+The melody of "Reload" was based on "Zodiak" from the album Disco Alliance by Latvian electronic rock band Zodiaks.

 The group finally broke up in 2011 after reuniting for a small concert tour in Russia in 2010.

 On 23 February 2016, former member Roman Korzhov died from cancer.

 On 5 May 2022, PPK announced the release of "Inspiration" on their official VK page.